NTIA/scos-sensor/README.md

 private key should be set using `SSL_CERT_PATH` and `SSL_KEY_PATH` in the environment file.
 Note that these paths are relative to the configs/certs directory.

-The NGINX web server can be set to require client certificates (mutual TLS).
+The Nginx web server can be set to require client certificates (mutual TLS).
 This can optionally be enabled for token authentication and is required for OAUTH authentication.
 The client certificate subject UID is only verified for OAuth 2 authentication, not for token authentication.
 To require client certificates, uncomment `ssl_verify_client on;` and `ssl_ocsp on;` in the [Nginx configuration file](nginx/conf.template).
-Set the CA certificate used for validating client certificates using the `SSL_CA_PATH` (relative to configs/certs) in the environment file.
+Set the CA certificate used for validating client certificates using the `SSL_CA_PATH` (relative to `configs/certs`) in the environment file.

 A custom CA can be created for testing. **For production, make sure to use